ilyaperepelitsa/CV/README.md

 * The most useless clock - I made a clock using p5.js as a student project.
 The class is called "Transforming data" and the assignment was "to make a clock".
-I thought I could reflect I see time - as waves rushing through things, strip the clock of its basic functionality and have some fun with custom
+I thought I could reflect I see time - as waves rushing through things, strip the clock of its basic functionality and have some fun with custom decay transformations

 ### GIS Projects